Kimsec/AutoAccept-CS2/README.md

 # Auto Accept For CS2 (Counter-Strike 2)

 ## Description
 The Auto Accept is a lightweight application designed to automatically accept matches with the mouse cursor.
-It features a user-friendly graphical interface and does not require installation, making it easy to use for anyone.
+It features a user-friendly graphical interface and **does not require installation**, making it easy to use for anyone.

 ## Features
 - Automatically detects and clicks the "Accept" button on the screen.